Eleanor825/Machine-Learning-Knowledge-Base/markdown-notes/computer-vision/detection/SSD.md

 ## Default Boxes

-* Similar to anchor boxes but apply to several feature maps of different resolutions.
+* Default boxes are similar to anchor boxes but are applied to several feature maps of different resolutions.

 ### Choosing Scales